(Last updated on January 9th, 2023)

-Kaspersky or ESET, which antivirus software is better in 2019?
+Kaspersky or ESET, which antivirus software should you choose in 2023?

 Overall Score: 9.9/10

 Right now, we think that Norton is the best antivirus software your money can buy.
 It regularly earns perfect or near-perfect scores from independent labs and has the least impact on system performance compared to rival products.
 Its products combine top-notch security with an array of excellent security features and, best of all, offer exceptional value for money.